magma/magma/experimental/cloudstrapper/README.md

      - CODE_DIR: Directory hosting Magma and Cloudstrapper code that was cloned for this purpose, typically in the ~/code/magma/experimental/cloudstrapper folder
      - VARS_DIR: Directory where all variables reside, typically in the CODE_DIR/playbooks/roles/vars folder
      - WORK_DIR: Directory created by user as part Cloudstrapper deployment with the value taken from dirLocalInventory used as source.
 This is the directory where all working copies reside, typically in the ~/magma-experimental folder
+     - All variables except the S3 bucket are to be named in camel case.
+     - S3 bucket names can have only lower case letters and be globally unique

    - Identify two security keys in the Build/Gateway regions to be used for the following
      - Bootkey: Used only by Cloudstrapper instance